 The burden of communication will always be heavily in the hands of our Nashville movers.
 Which means, we need to identify the important information with the client (end user) and make sure all of the details have been exposed, and then communicate through these details to have the correct strategy for completing the job.
 Once Move On has communicated the necessary details of our company, service and strategy to move forward, the burden now shifts to the client to communicate any and all points of concern and needs (which we will ask you if you have any).

 Assumptions can be the bane of our existence.
 Assumptions should always be avoided to keep the air clear and communication crisp.
-We never want to show up to a job and a client expect us to bring packing materials, or expect us to move a massive Grand Piano from the neighbor’s house because the assumption is “we are movers and will move anything.”
+We never want to show up to a job and a client expect us to bring packing materials, or expect us to assist in piano moving from the neighbor’s house because the assumption is “we are movers and will move anything.”
 These are details that should always be discussed prior to the move.
 All of the moving companies that I am aware of, will never show up ready to just do anything, or pack anything.
 The company will show up ready to complete the job based on the details discussed while booking the move.
 Bringing out a few boxes to help with some miscellaneous packing will never be an issue as long as we are prepared for it.

 Lastly, if you are married or have another party that is responsible for hiring the moving company in Nashville TN, make sure that you designate one person to be the main point of communication and have gotten all the details sorted out with them before the fact.
 Too often we will speak to the husband or wife, and then end up dealing with their significant other during the move.
 When this change of communication happens, we often see a large gap in details that were “important” or information that needed to be discussed between us and the client.